-- The format of your submission, i.e. paper, poster or roundtable; - The SIG which best fits your proposal (optional); - The domain which best fits your proposal (optional); - The title, abstract and extended summary according to the guidelines outlined above; - The authors or presenters linked to your proposal;
+- The format of your submission, i.e. single paper, poster presentation, or roundtable; - The SIG which best fits your proposal (optional); - The domain which best fits your proposal (optional); - The title, abstract and extended summary according to the guidelines outlined above; - The authors or presenters linked to your proposal; - Any specific equipment you might need for your presentation at the conference;

-- Any specific equipment you might need for your presentation at the conference; - Four keywords which best match your proposal.
-These are mandatory and will be used for assigning your proposal to a reviewer with a similar research interest as well as grouping accepted submissions in sessions for the final conference programme.
+• Four keywords which best match your proposal.
+These are mandatory and will be used to match your proposal with a suitable reviewer.
+Keywords are also used to group accepted submissions in thematic sessions for the final conference programme.

 Please note: Choosing your keywords, SIG and domains is very important so take the time to do this carefully.
-The system will automatically assign your contribution to reviewers whose background best matches your selections of keywords, SIG and domain.
+The review platform will automatically assign your contribution to reviewers whose background best matches your selections of keywords, SIG and domain.